-Hygge concept in Early Years Settings
+Hygge in Early Years settings

 Applying the concept of Hygge within our nursery settings means that we can help create a home-from-home feeling for the children in our care.
 This in turn allows the feeling a sense of security and well-being, which allows the children to explore and investigate with confidence.
 It can also start to promote an all round feeling of togetherness and enjoyment.

 Early Years settings which are adopting this approach found children’s behaviours changing to a more positive note, as the calming atmosphere allowed for more focus and engagement on their own interests in play and promoting friendship, self-confidence and peaceful play will help to manage children’s emotions.

-What makes a Hygge Environment?
+What makes a Hygge environment?

-A Hygge Environment needs to consider the ten core elements, as highlighted by Meik Wiking (author of The Little Book of Hygge).
-These elements are achieved through careful changes to the children’s environment and the way learning is approached.
+Creating a Hygge Environment involves considering ten core elements, as highlighted by Meik Wiking, the author of “The Little Book of Hygge.”
+These elements can be achieved through thoughtful adjustments to the children’s surroundings and the approach to learning:

-- Equality- respect for others
+- Equality: Nurturing respect for others.

-- Comfort- a relaxing comfortable environment
+- Comfort: Providing a relaxing and comfortable environment.

 Incorporating a Hygge environment in our nursery settings

-Incorporating this environment at Home
+Incorporating a Hygge environment at home

 Hygge is a long term investment in self-care and a commitment to providing warmth and happiness around you.
 Wellbeing has long since been overlooked and should be the forefront of health and overall happiness; more importantly it’s a mindset to try to surround yourself with.
 Developing and maintaining this helps you be the best versions of yourself.
 Make the most of your precious moments as well as the simple things in life!